 At almost 22,500 so km, Kafue National Park is the largest national park in Zambia and one of the biggest in the world.
-The landscape of the park ranges from dense riverine forest along the banks of the Kafue River to wide open plains.
+The park’s landscape ranges from the dense riverine forest along the banks of the Kafue River to wide open plains.
 Safari-goers stand a good chance of sighting lions and leopards, and even cheetahs in the north of the park.
-Originally founded by the legendary Norman Carr in the 1950’s, Kafue established Zambia’s first national park.
+Originally founded by the legendary Norman Carr in the 1950s, Kafue established Zambia’s first national park.

-Despite the park’s massive size, long history, and accessibility it is seldom traveled in comparison to many other parks in Southern Africa.
+Despite the park’s massive size, long history, and accessibility, it is seldom traveled compared to many other parks in Southern Africa.
 It does have its reasons for not drawing the tourists of South Luangwa or The Lower Zambezi, but the park is making strides in conservation and begs to be explored.

-Kafue is a shining beacon of why we love Zambia for safari.
-Wildlife, despite nearly being wiped out in the past, is expanding thanks to an increased interest in the park and funding for wildlife protection.
+Kafue National Park is a shining beacon of why we love Zambia for safari.
+Despite nearly being wiped out in the past, Wildlife is expanding thanks to an increased interest in the park and funding for wildlife protection.
 The Zambian Wildlife Authority is growing and on one of our game drives in the park, we saw a brand new round of recruits training to one day protect the park’s resources.

-It’s also estimated that the largest population of African wild dogs in the world exists in the Kafue.
-With a massive habitat, the animals are free to roam covering massive swaths of land in just a few hours.
+It’s also estimated that the largest population of African wild dogs worldwide exists in the Kafue.
+The animals are free to roam in a massive habitat, covering massive swaths of land in just a few hours.
 Kafue National Park is also the only park in Zambia with a population of cheetahs.
-The cheetahs are largely concentrated in the North of the park, but can sometimes be found elsewhere.
+The cheetahs are largely concentrated in the North of the park but can sometimes be found elsewhere.

 Kafue has much to offer visitors with its vast landscapes and massive diversity of animals.
-On our drives, we drifted across a wave of tall golden grass only to see a rare blue duiker dash across the road.
+We drifted across a wave of tall golden grass on our drives only to see a rare blue duiker dash across the road.
 It had all the romanticism we love about safaris in Africa, without the crowds.
-Cruising around in a silent electric Land Rover allowed for the sounds of the bush to envelop us.
+Cruising around in a silent electric Land Rover allowed the bush’s sounds to envelop us.
 The ever-present red-eyed dove, an alarm call from a puku, and the roar of a lion hung in the air.

 The vast space and poaching of the past leaves wildlife that is dispersed throughout the park.
 So, it may not be the dream destination for someone on their first safari.
 That does not mean the Kafue is lacking in wildlife.
-In two days we had some of our best sighting of leopards, saw lions, elephant, puku, and plenty of hippo and croc.
+We had some of our best sightings of leopards in two days, and saw lions, elephants, puku, and plenty of hippo and croc.

-While all the buzz in the safari industry continues to swirl around Botswana, Zambia is very much in the running for the best place to go on safari.
+While all the buzz in the safari industry continues to swirl around Botswana, Zambia is very much running for the best place to go on safari.
 Our favorite part?
-The country comes in at a fraction of the cost as their neighbor.
+The country comes in at a fraction of the cost as its neighbor.

 No place better demonstrates what Zambia has to offer than Kafue.
-Ila Safari Lodge, our accommodation in Kafue comes in at just $475 a night a person.
+Ila Safari Lodge, our accommodation in Kafue, comes in at just $475 a night a person.
 To find similar accommodation in Botswana would set you back around $2000 a person a night.
-Furthermore, the lodge was wonderful and a favorite of ours throughout all of Africa.
+Furthermore, the lodge was wonderful and a favorite throughout all of Africa.

 Ila Safari Lodge sits on the banks of the Kafue River with a large semi-circle main lodge.
 The thatched structure offers an infinity pool, elevated dining area, coffee station, full bar, and sun deck with a fire pit.
 After sundowners on the river, we enjoyed sitting around the fire and listening to the sounds of the Kafue while drinking our Irish whiskeys from their nightcap bar.

-Our meals at the lodge were great and they did a wonderful job at crafting two unique experiences.
-The first being a lunch floating down the river and the other a bush breakfast cooked over a fire.
+Our meals at the lodge were great, and they did a wonderful job at crafting two unique experiences.
+The first is a lunch floating down the river and the other is a bush breakfast cooked over a fire.
 These are signature dining experiences for anyone visiting the lodge!

 The tents at the lodge are stilted over the water and bring a modern element to safari while not harming the environment.
 Each tent is replete with wood floors, curtains, brass fixtures, and small design details that are all tasteful.
 A real highlight for us was the free-standing bathtub on our deck.
-If you want to be able to enjoy the tub as well be sure to book in advance as there is only one room with the feature.
+If you want to enjoy the tub and be sure to book in advance as there is only one room with the feature.

 - Game Drive: This is the most popular activity to do on safari.
-Ila Lodge has an electric powered Land Rover, so we were able to get up close to wildlife without all the engine noise.
+Ila Lodge has an electric-powered Land Rover, so we could get up close to wildlife without all the engine noise.

 - River Cruise: Cruise down the Kafue River and relax on either a speedboat or the lodge’s brand new e-boat!
-This is where we were able to get close to the leopards hanging out on the banks.
+This is where we could get close to the leopards hanging out on the banks.

-- Walking Safari: These are great to do if you want to stretch your legs, get active and appreciate the smaller plants and animals of the bush.
-If you’re going on a bush walk make sure to pack a good pair of safari boots.
+- Walking Safari: These are great to do if you want to stretch your legs, get active, and appreciate the smaller plants and animals of the bush.
+If you’re going on a bush walk, pack a good pair of safari boots.

-- Fishing: During the season, you can head out to the river to try your hand at fishing.
+- Fishing: During the season, you can head out to the river to try fishing.

 - Dine with the Ladies Club: Have a traditional Zambian lunch with the ladies of Chunga Community!